danrouse/bsq-qounters-minus/README.md

 Store brand version of [Counters+](https://github.com/Caeden117/CountersPlus) for the Oculus Quest version of Beat Saber.
 Adds a variety of configurable ~~Counters~~Qounters to display more information in-game.

+Settings can be loaded from a Counters+ configuration!
+Rename your `CountersPlus.json` to `qounters-minus.json` and upload it through BMBF's Upload screen after installing Qounters-.

 ## Qounter types
 All of the modules included in Counters+ are now available.